Randy LaJoie: 1995–2002

-In 1995, LaJoie was called up to the Cup series again, driving the No. 22 MBNA-sponsored Pontiac Grand Prix for Bill Davis Racing.
+In 1995, LaJoie was called up to the Cup series again, driving the No. 22 MBNA Pontiac Grand Prix for Bill Davis Racing.
 LaJoie ran thirteen races for Davis in his rookie season before he was released midway through the year.
 Following his departure, he returned to Busch to drive the No. 64 for Dennis Shoemaker.
 He had three top-tens and a pole at Richmond in nine starts.
 The following season, he was hired by BACE Motorsports to drive its No. 74 entry.
 LaJoie won five races over the course of the season and clinched his first Busch Series championship.
 He followed that up with another five wins and his second straight championship in 1997.
 After falling back to fourth in the standings in 1998, as well as dealing with a feud with team owner Bill Baumgardner, LaJoie left BACE at the end of the season.
 He returned to the Cup series that season driving nine races for Hendrick Motorsports.

-He signed to drive the No. 1 Chevrolet Monte Carlo for James Finch in 1999, despite the fact that the team lacked major sponsorship.
+LaJoie signed to drive the No. 1 Chevrolet Monte Carlo for James Finch in 1999, despite the fact that the team lacked major sponsorship.
 After a season-opening victory at the NAPA Auto Parts 300, Bob Evans Restaurants came on board as the team's sponsor.
 Despite the added funding, LaJoie dropped to tenth in points.
 He moved up to seventh in the standings the next season with one win, but chose to depart the team at the end of the season for NEMCO Motorsports.
-Driving the No. 7 with a sponsorship from Kleenex, LaJoie won two more races but again fell to twelfth in points.
+Driving the No. 7 with a sponsorship from Kleenex, LaJoie won two more races but again fell to 12th in points.
 He had fourteen top-ten finishes in 2002 and moved up one spot in the points.